ich heart berlin, I love berlin

 It’s 1989 and the people of East Berlin are not happy.
 They are tired of living behind a wall and not being able to leave their country.
 The wall that went up overnight in 1961 has separated them from friends and family on the other side of the city for 28 years and they have had enough.

-The Communist government recognises that it must do something, so they decide to start to loosen travel restrictions.
+The Communist government recognizes that it must do something, so they begin to loosen travel restrictions.
 They hold a meeting and decide to announce that the travel policy will be changed and that East Berlin citizens will be able to freely cross the border.
 But that is all.
 There are no details, such as when it’s to be announced (the following day), or how it will be implemented (slowly).

 Gunter gets a surprise